pikkr-old/pikkr/README.md

-# Pikkr Dynamic Library for Using SIMD Instructions
+# Pikkr dynamic library for using SIMD instructions